 Cast: Ben Affleck, Matt Damon, Linda Fiorentino, Salma Hayek, Chris Rock

-Kevin Smith has one real talent and he exploits it to the fullest.
+Kevin Smith (Chasing Amy, Clerks) has one real talent and he exploits it to the fullest.
 That talent is his own imagination and perspective on popular culture.
-He brings this imaginative and insightful style into each project he works on, and even when the project is bad (MALLRATS), the film still shines during certain moments when a funny or clever idea hiccups up to the surface.
+He brings this imaginative and insightful style into each project he works on, and even when the project is bad (Mallrats), the film still shines during certain moments when a funny or clever idea hiccups up to the surface.
 However, it appears that in all other respects, Smith is still an amateur, especially when it comes to directing and as a screenwriter he has a hard time harnessing all his wonderful observations into anything of great substance.
-DOGMA is yet another clunky work by Kevin Smith has it's share of moments but is defeated by it's own excess baggage.
+Dogma is yet another clunky work by Kevin Smith has its share of moments but is defeated by it's own excess baggage.

 The story deals with a supposed distant relative (Fiorentino, Men in Black) of Jesus Christ himself, who is a sort-of Chosen One designated to stop two renegade (and banished from heaven) angels from entering a church, thus restoring their souls and re-entering Heaven.
 The problem is that if they are successful they will destroy the universe and everything in it since it is in direct violation of God's Will and God is supposed to be infallible.